bdougie/check_the_docs/example.md

 ## Git diff analysis for documentation updates

-The check_docs function should analyze Git diffs to identify documentation requiring updates based on code changes. **GitPython** is recommended for ease of use, while **pygit2** offers better performance for large repositories.
+The check_the_docs function should analyze Git diffs to identify documentation requiring updates based on code changes. **GitPython** is recommended for ease of use, while **pygit2** offers better performance for large repositories.

 **Core analysis strategies:**
 1. **Path-based analysis**: Identify changed code files and corresponding documentation